 Although the vast majority of toothpaste is still mint, there’s a variety of other flavors available.
 A lot of these are marketed towards kids, so you’ll find many fun and colorful choices.
 A few examples are bubblegum, watermelon, cinnamon, and strawberry.
 Some even come with sparkles.
 Whatever toothpaste you select, make certain it contains fluoride to help strengthen and repair young teeth.
 Also, be certain that the toothpaste has the American Dental Association’s (ADA) seal of acceptance.

 Even though it’s vital for healthy teeth and gums, flossing isn’t much fun—even for adults.
 One way to make the experience better for your kid is to try children’s flossers.
 Using a flosser with a handle instead of traditional dental floss makes it easier for little fingers to hold and navigate between teeth.
 Also, kids’ flossers come in fun shapes and bright colors, and your child can pick their favorite.
 Like toothpaste, you can purchase floss in different flavors, including bubblegum and berry.

 Brush to a Song

 Pediatric dentists in Denver usually recommend that kids brush for at least two minutes.
 Even this brief amount of time can be tedious for a child.
 To make the time fly, play your child’s favorite song or read them a short story.
-You might even consider singing for your child as they brush.
+You might even consider signing for your child as they brush.

-Some kids’ toothbrushes even have a song player built in.
+Some kids’ toothbrushes even have a song player built-in.
 Since this is usually only one or two tunes, you might consider a smartphone app instead.
 Several oral care companies offer free apps designed to let kids listen to music or play games while they brush.